BorisPolonsky/dify-helm/charts/dify/README.md

 # This step is recommended but optional depending on your backup strategy
 ```

-**Important**: The ConfigMap and Secret backup files contain sensitive information and should be stored securely.
-These files will be needed when deploying the standalone databases, particularly for accessing existing passwords and configurations.
-Verify that the backup files contain all necessary information before proceeding with the migration.

-If you initialized database and Redis credentials using a different approach than the built-in Bitnami charts, ensure you also back up those custom credentials.

-2. **Disable built-in Redis and PostgreSQL** to prevent data corruption:
+**Important**: Make sure you back up the ConfigMap and Secret, especially when you're using the default randomly generated passwords from the built-in PostgreSQL and Redis charts, as the authentication information stored inside won't persist after migration.

+#### 2. Disable Built-in Databases

 After backing up authentication credentials, proceed with disabling the built-in databases to ensure no processes are accessing the PVCs: